SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 the values of those constants and variables from within its body, even if the original scope that defined the constants and variables no longer exists.

-The simplest form of a closure in Swift is a nested function, written within the body of another function.
+The simplest form of a closure in Swift is a local function, written within the body of another function.
-A nested function can capture any of its outer function's arguments, and can also capture any constants and variables defined within the outer function.
+A local function can capture any of its outer function's arguments, and can also capture any constants and variables defined within the outer function.

-Here's an example of a function called ``makeIncrementor``, which contains a nested function called ``incrementor``.
+Here's an example of a function called ``makeIncrementor``, which contains a local function called ``incrementor``.
-The nested ``incrementor`` function captures two values, ``runningTotal`` and ``amount``, from its surrounding context.
+The local ``incrementor`` function captures two values, ``runningTotal`` and ``amount``, from its surrounding context.
 After capturing these values,